gi11/IKT-MAL/Slutprojekt/Rapport/spotify/genre_classification/genre_classification.md

 Due to the very good results with the K-Nearest Neighbors (KNN) algorithm in the MNIST search quest exercise for O3, this was the initial choice for the genre-classification task.

 In addition, the group has chosen a second type of model, Fully Connected Neural Networks, for comparison.
 This algorithm seems like a good complementary alternative to the K-nearest Neighbors algorithm, primarily due to its flexibility and scalability.
 Since there are more ways to configure a Neural Network, it could also prove more difficult and time-comsuming to find the optimal initial configuration of the network.
-But this also means that it has a good chance of being able to cover any areas where the K-Nearest Neighbors is insifficient, making it a good fall-back candidate
+But this also means that it has a good chance of being able to cover any areas where the K-Nearest Neighbors is insufficient, making it a good fall-back candidate

 ### Data processing and structure